 Display Popups with Special Offers

 Popups, or notifications that appear front and center on your online store, can help share important information, a special offer, or a message of urgency that keeps the shopper from abandoning their cart.

 A few different options include:

-- First time visitor popups: These offer a special deal or discount to new website visitors.
+Exit-intentpopups: They appear as shoppers attempt to leave your site without completing the purchase.
+First-timevisitor popups: These offer a special deal or discount to new website visitors.

 - Offer popups: Promote special deals/sales/new items.